archway-network/archway-docs/docs/rewards/managing-rewards.md

  ### Response

-If the Withdraw Rewards operations iss successful, the response will show the number of reward records processed and the total amount of rewards that have been transferred to the `rewards_address`.
+If the Withdraw Rewards operations is successful, the response will show the number of reward records processed and the total amount of rewards that have been transferred to the `rewards_address`.